 Stay in campsites that don’t have electricity or running water.
 You might have to take water and a generator with you, but will avoid paying higher camping fees.
 Check if the sites are drive-in or walk-in, particularly if you have kids and need to carry their gear for them.

-You can even sometimes find camping spots.
+You can even sometimes find free camping spots.